-Admission to the EMS program is selective, with registration in the EMS courses by permission only.
-To be considered for acceptance into the program, applicants must submit all required application information by the deadlines (Fall - August 1st, & Spring (EMT Only) - January 1st).
-Admission to the college does not guarantee admission to the EMS program.
+Admission to the Dental Assisting program is selective, with registration in the Dental Assisting courses by permission only.
+To be considered for acceptance into the program, applicants must submit all required application information posted in the Dental Assisting Information Packet.
+Admission to the college does not guarantee admission to the Dental Assisting program.
 Minimum admission requirements include the following:

 Selection and Acceptance Procedure

 - Submitted applications are reviewed for required documentation by the Health Science Admissions & Advising Specialist.

 - Applicants with incomplete files will be notified by the Health Science Admissions & Advising Specialist of any missing documentation.

 - The number of students that can be admitted to the Dental Assisting program is limited by classroom and clinical space and by qualified faculty availability.
 Therefore, a selection procedure is used to identify candidates who are the most academically prepared.

 - The acceptance committee meets in June prior to the fall semester to review and rank the applications highest to lowest.
 The committee ranks the students based on the applicants that are the most academically prepared.
 If more than one applicant are evenly prepared the applicant that submitted their application first will be ranked higher.

 - Once all eligible applicants have been evaluated and ranked, students will be admitted from the highest ranking to the lowest, until all spaces are filled.
 If there are more eligible candidates than there are spaces available, a waiting list will be developed.
 Should spaces become available prior to the first day of class, applicants will be notified.